Shopping Cart

 Fibre usage

-Cotton (country?), linen (Belgium), recycled wool (country?), silk (China), yack wool (Mongolia), merinos wool (France) & cashmere (Nepal).
+Linen (Belgium), silk (China), yack wool (Mongolia), merino wool (France) & cashmere (Nepal).

 I am here with Fatima, head of the factory Pereira.
 When Fatima and I were growing up, Portugal was very poor and we all had to learn to make our own clothes.
 We would learn after school how to sew and stitch; if we wanted to go to a party, we had to make our own dress.
 I think women have a real feeling for clothes, women are the primary consumers, women understand what is comfortable, what is nice and what is not.
 Sometimes polyester feels awful, or has an odor, for example.